OxHainan/cloak-docs/docs/source/deploy-cloak-smart-contract/deploy.rst

         ]
     }

-Executed MPT will not get result immediately, it will return a id of that MPT regardless of proposing or participating, you need to call **getMultiPartyTransaction** to check the MPT status and result.
+Executed MPT will not get the result immediately, it will return an id of that MPT regardless of proposing or participating.
+You need to call ``getMultiPartyTransaction()`` to check the MPT status and the result.

 Get MPT: